rhotter/rhotter.github.io/content/posts/ml-for-mri.md

 {{</hide>}}

 Here, I review some methods in machine learning that aim to reduce the scan time through new ways of image reconstruction.
-Smarter image reconstructions allows us to acquire way less data, which means shorter scan times.
+Smarter image reconstruction allows us to acquire way less data, which means shorter scan times.
 These techniques are pretty general and can be applied to other image reconstruction problems.

 *Disclaimer: This is not meant to be a comprehensive review.
 Rather, it is just a sample of some methods I found cool.*